Stan Wawrinka: 2023–2024: 70th major event, third-oldest ATP semifinalist

+2025–2026: Retirement

 Wawrinka was a wildcard entry to the main draw of the 2025 Australian Open, but lost in the first round to Lorenzo Sonego.

-Aged 40 at the 2025 Țiriac Open where he received a wildcard, Wawrinka defeated Timofey Skatov to record his first win since October 2024, making him the third 40-year-old to win an ATP Tour or Grand Slam match on clay since 1980 joining Jimmy Connors and Ivo Karlovic.
+Aged 40 at the 2025 Țiriac Open where he received a wildcard, Wawrinka defeated Timofey Skatov to record his first win since October 2024, making him the third 40-year-old to win an ATP Tour or Grand Slam match on clay since 1980, joining Jimmy Connors and Ivo Karlovic.

-Wawrinka was awarded a wildcard into the main-draw at the 2025 French Open and at the 2025 Wimbledon Championships.
+Wawrinka was awarded a wildcard for the main draw at the 2025 French Open and the 2025 Wimbledon Championships.

+On 19 December 2025, Wawrinka announced that 2026 would be his last season on the ATP Tour.

+He received a wildcard for the main draw of the 2026 Australian Open, marking the final appearance of the former champion.
+He lost in the third round to ninth seed Taylor Fritz.

+Wawrinka also received a wildcard for his final appearance at the French Open, although he eventually became part of the main draw entry list after the withdrawal of Lorenzo Musetti.

+He lost in the first round to lucky loser Jesper de Jong in four sets.

+Also as a wildcard at the Wimbledon he lost in the first round to Matteo Berrettini 6–7(7), 7–6(16), 7–6(7), 7–6(5).
+He would then receive a last minute unexpected wildcard into the US Open after the withdrawal of Patrick Kypson due to an injury.
+This gave the former US Open champion a chance to play the tournament in his final season.
+He would go on to lose again to Matteo Berrettini in the first round.

 Playing style and reputation

 Possessing one of the strongest one-handed backhands on tour, Wawrinka is characterized as a powerful offensive baseliner capable of playing well on most surfaces, especially on clay and hard courts.
 He is known for his fast serve which has reached as high as 232 kilometres per hour (144 mph).
 His forehand, considered a weakness early in his career, has improved significantly and is now a big weapon in his game.
 Wawrinka is known by the nicknames "Stanimal" and "Stan the Man" for both his play style and ability to win in big matches, particularly between the 2014 Australian Open and the 2016 US Open.

-As analyzed in a New York Times Magazine article (2014 August 22), Wawrinka's backhand drive motion is unique in several areas:
+As analyzed in a New York Times Magazine article (22 August 2014), Wawrinka's backhand drive motion is unique in several areas: